francescodiana99/fedkit-learn/README.md

 To execute LMRA attack, navigate to examples directory (`scripts/`), and execute the Python script `run_lmra.py`.
 The script generates the following files\directories:
+* reconstructed models folder: contains a folder for each client.
+Each folder stores the reconstructed models of each client at different iterations.
+* reconstruction metadata files:
+  * `reconstructed.json`:
+  * `trajectory.json`:
+* results file: The results are saved in a JSON file, storing a list of the same size as the number of clients.
+Each element is a dictionary of the form `{"score": SCORE, "n_samples": N_SAMPLES}`.

+The script also takes an option `--use_oracle`.
+If selected, the local model reconstruction attack uses an oracle to compute the gradients instead of estimating them.
+Note that using the oracle is almost equivalent to using SGD with the full gradient.

 #### Adult Dataset